durangatan/ad-sniffer-extension/README.md

 I got tired of digging through the network tab to debug ad calls, so I made this extension.

 Please enjoy; feature requests should be referred to the [circular file](https://en.wiktionary.org/wiki/circular_file).

+## Installation

+- navigate to `chrome://extensions/` in a new Chrome window.
+- turn on developer mode (toggle on top right).
+- click "load unpacked" and select this directory